Guadalcanal campaign: Actions along the Matanikau

-Vandegrift and his staff were aware that Kawaguchi's troops had retreated to the area west of the Matanikau and that numerous groups of Japanese stragglers were scattered throughout the area between the Lunga perimeter and the Matanikau River.
+Vandegrift and his staff were aware that Kawaguchi's troops had retreated to the area west of the Matanikau, and that numerous groups of Japanese stragglers were scattered throughout the area between the Lunga perimeter and the Matanikau River.
 Vandegrift therefore decided to conduct another series of small unit operations around the Matanikau Valley.
-The purpose of these operations was to mop up the scattered groups of Japanese troops east of the Matanikau and to keep the main body of Japanese soldiers off-balance to prevent them from consolidating their positions so close to the main Marine defenses at Lunga Point.
+Their purpose was to mop up scattered groups of Japanese troops east of the Matanikau and to keep the main body of Japanese soldiers off-balance, preventing them from consolidating positions so close to the main Marine defenses at Lunga Point.

-A U.S. Marine operation on Japanese forces west of the Matanikau was conducted between 23 and 27 September by elements of three U.S. Marine battalions.
+An attack on Japanese forces west of the Matanikau was conducted between 23 and 27 September by elements of three U.S. Marine battalions.
 The attack was repulsed by Kawaguchi's troops under Akinosuke Oka's local command.
-During the action three Marine companies were surrounded by Japanese forces near Point Cruz west of the Matanikau, took heavy losses, and barely escaped with assistance from the destroyer USS Monssen and landing craft crewed by U.S. Coast Guard personnel.
+During the action three Marine companies were surrounded by Japanese forces near Point Cruz west of the Matanikau, took heavy losses, and escaped only due to assistance from the destroyer USS Monssen and landing craft crewed by U.S. Coast Guard personnel.
 One of those was piloted by Douglas Munro, who was killed as he maneuvered his craft to protect the escaping Marines and became the only Coast Guardsman to be awarded the Medal of Honor.

 Between 6 and 9 October a larger force of Marines successfully crossed the Matanikau River, attacked newly landed Japanese forces from the 2nd Infantry Division under the command of Generals Masao Maruyama and Yumio Nasu, and inflicted heavy losses on the Japanese 4th Infantry Regiment.
-The action forced the Japanese to retreat from their positions east of the Matanikau and hindered Japanese preparations for their planned major offensive on the U.S. Lunga defenses.
-Between 9 and 11 October the U.S. 1st Battalion 2nd Marines raided two small Japanese outposts about 30 mi east of the Lunga perimeter at Gurabusu and Koilotumaria near Aola Bay.
-The raids killed 35 Japanese at a cost of 17 Marines and 3 U.S. Navy personnel killed.
+This action forced the Japanese to retreat from their positions east of the Matanikau and hindered Japanese preparations for their planned major offensive on the U.S. Lunga defenses.
+Between 9 and 11 October the U.S. 1st Battalion, 2nd Marines raided two small Japanese outposts about 30 mi east of the Lunga perimeter at Gurabusu and Koilotumaria near Aola Bay.
+These raids killed 35 Japanese at a cost of 17 Marines and 3 U.S. Navy personnel killed.